MarcnKov/FSOC/README.md

 * Investigate the use of lasers for higher data rates and longer distances.
 * Explore the integration of FSO with other wireless technologies.

-**Contributions:**

-Contributions are welcome!
-Feel free to share your ideas, suggestions, or improvements.

 **Credits:**

 This library is a fork from https://github.com/barton-satchwill/FSOC go check out his original code!